ILLIXR/illixr_android/README.md

 ### Setup OpenCV

+1. Download compiled OpenCV libs for arm64 from [here](https://drive.google.com/file/d/1num-InuN1ti2WoRF7fFrb8d-XviG8zBe/view?usp=sharing).
+For other architectures build them following this [guide](https://mdeore.medium.com/latest-android-ndk-to-build-opencv-ccecd11efa82).
+Make sure that you build the required modules (see CMakeLists).

+2. Change Line 21 and 22 in `app/src/main/cpp/CMakeLists.txt` to the path to the extracted folder.

-1. Download OpenCV 4.5.5 from [here](https://opencv.org/releases/).
+[//]: # (3.
+Download OpenCV 4.5.5 from [here]&#40;https://opencv.org/releases/&#41;.
 Click on the Android option.
-Download and extract the zip file.
+Download and extract the zip file.)

+[//]: # ()
-2. Change Line 21 and 22 in `app/src/main/cpp/CMakeLists.txt` with the OpenCV folder path.
+[//]: # (4.
+Change Line 22 in `app/src/main/cpp/CMakeLists.txt` with the OpenCV folder path.)

 ### Setup Boost